Last Updated on April 9, 2022 by Rei Garnet

 Another thing you want to consider before giving any treats to your rabbit is its age.
 In short, rabbits that are less than 7 months old should not be given any oranges or sugary treats.

-Finally, pregnant rabbits or lactating rabbits should avoid eating any oranges or sugary treats and should focus on eating nutrient-packed foods like pellets and hay.
+Finally, pregnant or lactating rabbits should avoid eating any oranges or sugary treats and should focus on eating nutrient-packed foods like pellets and hay.

 - Can Rabbits Eat Asparagus?
 9 things you need to know.